 What is required?

-You are required to register your swimming pool or spa with Campaspe Shire Council.
+You are required to register your swimming pool or spa with your local council.

 After registration, Council will advise certain prescribed information including the date of construction of the swimming pool or spa and legislation that the barrier must satisfy.
 Owners will then be required to engage a registered building surveyor or building inspector to inspect and certify the compliance of their safety barrier every four years.